fasferraz/SWu-IKEv2/README.md

 So, how can this application handle the IKEv2 authentication phase defined in 3GPP 33.402?

 It needs to run the AKA algorithm in the USIM when receiving a RAND/AUTN from the ePDG in the EAP payload to get the CK and IK from the USIM, since they are needed to calculate the Master Sesssion Key.
-To accomplish this we need a USB modem that supports the AT Commands +CRSM and +CSIM.
+To accomplish this we need a USB modem that supports the AT Commands +CSIM, or a Smartcard Reader, or even through an https server.

 In the application we just need to set the COM port.
 The application can also retrieve the IMSI from the USIM Card using the AT+CIMI command, and build the NAI automatically.